Surface counterexamples to the Eisenbud-Goto conjecture: Counterexamples to the Eisenbud-Goto conjecture

 \begin{rem} If $X$ is the image of the rational map given by $(\o_{\p^n}(m),s_0,\cdots,s_r)$, then $\reg X\leq m^{(r+1)2^{n}-1}$ by the recent result of F. Cioffi and A. Conca (\cite[Theorem 1.1]{CC}).
 In the case of $n=2$, $r=4$, $m=6$ as in \Cref{example_reg34}, we have the bound $\reg X\leq 6^{19}$. \end{rem}

-In \cite{MP}, J. McCullough and I. Peeva suggested a counterexample of threefold of degree 31 and regularity 38.
-Recently, J. Choe suggested a counterexample of a threefold of degree 18 and regularity 18 in \cite{C}.
-Here, we give a counterexample of a surface of degree 11 and regularity 11 which is the counterexample with the smallest regularity among those we are aware of.
+In \cite{MP1}, J. McCullough and I. Peeva constructed a threefold counterexample of degree 31 and regularity 38.
+Recently, J. Choe constructed a threefold counterexample of degree 18 and regularity 18 in \cite{C2}.
+Here, we give a surface counterexample of degree 11 and regularity 11 which is the counterexample with the smallest regularity among those we are aware of.

 \begin{exmp} Let be a rational map given by $(\o_{\p^2}(4),y_0^3y_1,y_0^2y_1^2,y_1^2y_2^2,y_0y_2^3+y_1^3y_2,y_0^2y_1y_2+y_1^4)$.
 Using Macaulay2, one can see its image is a non-normal surface in $\p^4$ with the Betti table {